8699STrs15) is the backtest's "code" and

 comes the number of positions to use per screen.
 Then the maximum score

-is preceded by a lowercase "m" (defaults to the number of
+is preceded by a lowercase "m

 positions).
 If the SOS must match a minimum number of screens, that

-number is preceded by a lowercase "s" (or a lowercase
+number is preceded by a lowercase "s

-"u" if the screens should be unique).
+" if the screens should be unique).
 If there's a limit of

-not a one or an uppercase "I").
-This limit code is used in
+not a one or an uppercase "I

 many testers.

-p #] [h #] ... [b #]
+#] ... [b

 For each screen in the blender, the following: